kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 In some high-latency environments, you may need to increase the connection timeout.
 We set this low to improve response on LANs, but over the internet this may need to be increased.
-By increasing the conn timeout, you will be able to operate on higher latency links, but some operations may take longer to complete causing a degree of latency.
+By increasing the conn_timeout, you will be able to operate on higher latency links, but some operations may take longer to complete causing a degree of latency.

 By increasing the cache_timeout, you will need to refresh less often, but it may result in an account lockout or group change until cache_timeout takes effect.
-Note that this has security implications.
+Note that this has security
+implications:

     # /etc/kanidm/unixd
     # Seconds